LSU-UE5/UE5-Materials/animation/README.md

 ##### `Step 4.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-So we will now add `1` to the result of the Sign
+So we will now add `1` to the result of the Sine node.
+This will bring the range from 0 to 2.
+Now we want the lerp to go between 0 and 1 so we will divide the result of the addition by `2` by adding a **Divide** node.
+Now send it to a saturate pin just in case to clamp the result between 0 and 1.
+Then send the **Saturate** output pin to the **Lerp | Alpha** pin.

 ![add material ball to room](images/scaleAnims.png)